 For as long as

-In the event that neither of the above apply, the data sharing will cease to be undertaken.
+If neither of the above apply, the data sharing stops.

 Opting out of data sharing

-As this data sharing is partly being undertaken to comply with a legal requirement, it is not possible for scheme members to opt out of the data sharing.
+As this data sharing is partly undertaken to comply with a legal requirement, it is not possible for Scheme members to opt out.

 If you have a query